Starburst Nuclei as Light Dark Matter Laboratories

 where $Q_{\rm CR}(p)$ is the injection rate from supernova remnants, and $\tau_i$ are the timescales for the various processes.
 We assume injection of primary protons and electrons with a power-law spectrum of spectral index $\Gamma+2$, as expected from diffusive shock acceleration.
-We also assume the injection rates to be directly proportional to the star formation rate of the source $\dot{M}_{*}$.
+In principle, there might be a contamination of heavier nuclei e.g. Helium nuclei (see the Supplemental Material~VI, which includes Refs.~\cite{Gaisser:2013bla,Blasi_2012, Evoli:2008dv, Joshi:2013aua, Luque:2022buq, Kafexhiu:2014cua}) We also assume the injection rates to be directly proportional to the star formation rate of the source $\dot{M}_{*}$.
 Nevertheless, our results are independent of the specific acceleration mechanism, provided that the cosmic-rays follow a power law.
 We introduce an exponential cut-off at $10\, \rm{PeV}$ for protons and a gaussian cut-off at $10 \, \rm{TeV}$ for electrons.
 The advection timescale is $\tau_{\rm{adv}} = R_{\rm{SBN}}/v_{\rm{wind}}$, where $v_{\rm{wind}}$ is the wind velocity.
 Even though, for these sources, diffusion is expected to be irrelevant below $1$~PeV~\cite{Yoast-Hull:2013wwa,Lacki:2010vs,Lacki:2013ry}, we introduce it according to Ref.~\cite{Peretti:2018tmo}.
 Finally, the energy-loss timescale is

-where the sum comprises radiative and collision processes (for further details see the Supplemental Material~\ref{app:leaky}).
+where the sum comprises radiative and collision processes (for further details see the Supplemental Material~I, which includes Refs.~\cite{Peretti:2021yhc,10.1093/mnras/182.3.443}).
 In Eq.~\eqref{eq:loss}, we consider for protons ionization, Coulomb interactions, and proton-proton collisions, while for electrons ionization, synchrotron, bremsstrahlung, and inverse Compton scatterings off low-energy photons.
-From the CR distribution in Eq.~\eqref{eq:leaky}, we obtain the gamma-ray spectrum, accounting both for pion production from proton-proton collisions and its subsequent decay, and for primary and secondary bremsstrahlung and Inverse Compton scattering (for further details see the Supplemental Material~\ref{app:flux}).
+From the CR distribution in Eq.~\eqref{eq:leaky}, we obtain the gamma-ray spectrum, accounting both for pion production from proton-proton collisions and its subsequent decay, and for primary and secondary bremsstrahlung and Inverse Compton scattering (for further details see the Supplemental Material~II, which includes Refs.~\cite{Kelner:2006tc,Franceschini:2017iwq}).

 {\bf DM-proton scatterings inside SBNi.~---} If nucleons are coupled to DM (hereafter called $\chi$), CRs confined in the SBN are trapped for such a long time that they can collide with DM.
 Elastic DM-CR scatterings cause an additional energy-loss in Eq.~\eqref{eq:loss}, competing with the others for sufficiently large DM-proton cross sections: